pierreozoux/indiehosters/doc/deploying-a-server.md

 * Give the new server a name (in this example, we call the server 'k3')
 * Add k3 to your /etc/hosts with the right IP address
 * If you have used this name before, run `./deploy/forget-server-fingerprint.sh k3`
+* ssh into your server, and run `ssh-keygen -t rsa`  (use all the default settings, empty passphrase)
+* set up a backups server at an independent location (at least a different data center, but preferably also a different IaaS provider, the bu25 plan of https://securedragon.net/ is a good option at 3 dollars per month).
+* set up a git server with one private git repo per domain by following http://www.git-scm.com/book/en/v2/Git-on-the-Server-Setting-Up-the-Server (instead of 'project.git' you can use 'domainname.com.git').
+Do this for your default domain (e.g. k3.you.indiehosters.net), and for each domain you plan on hosting on this server.
+Let's call the backup server 'bu25' (add this to /etc/hosts on k3).
+* add the ssh key from k3 to the authorized_keys for the git user on bu25.
-* From the root folder of this repository, run `sh ./deploy/deploy.sh k3 ./data/ master root` (where `./data/` should contain `runtime/postfix/` and `runtime/haproxy/approved-certs/k3.pem`; see the existing folder `data/` in this repo for an example of what the email forwards and
-  TLS certificate files should look like).
+* Exit from the double ssh back to your laptop, and from the root folder of this repository, run `sh ./deploy/deploy.sh k3 ./data/ master root` (where `./data/` should contain `runtime/postfix/` and `runtime/haproxy/approved-certs/k3.you.indiehosters.pem` (could be self-signed); see the existing folder `data/` in this repo for an example of what the email forwards and TLS certificate files should look like).
 * Add the default site by following the 'Adding a website to your server' instructions below with domain name k3 instead of example.com
 * The rest should be automatic!

 ### Preparing backups

-* ssh into your server, and run `ssh-keygen -t rsa`
-* set up a backups server at an independent location (at least a different data center, but preferably also a different IaaS provider, the bu25 plan of https://securedragon.net/ is a good option at 3 dollars per month).
-* set up a git server with one private git repo per domain by following http://www.git-scm.com/book/en/v2/Git-on-the-Server-Setting-Up-the-Server (instead of 'project.git' you can use 'domainname.com.git')

 ### Adding a website to your server
 * For each site you want to deploy on the server, e.g. example.com, do the following: